 Capital Flows in the United States averaged 25249.84 USD Million from 1978 until 2022, reaching an all time high of 315039 USD Million in March of 2020 and a record low of -194622 USD Million in September of 2015.
 This page provides the latest reported value for - United States Net Treasury International Capital Flows - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Net Treasury International Capital Flows - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Capital Flows in the United States is expected to be 40200.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Capital Flows in the United States to stand at 35000.00 in 12 months time.
-In the long-term, the United States Net Treasury International Capital Flows is projected to trend around 23000.00 USD Million in 2022, according to our econometric models.
+Capital Flows in the United States is expected to be 45000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Net Treasury International Capital Flows is projected to trend around 23000.00 USD Million in 2023, according to our econometric models.